 Especially often you get the flavors Vanilla and chocolate.
 But there are now stands that offer many different varieties - including fruit varieties.

 The word comes from the French and means "perfect".
 Parfaits consist mainly of Egg yolk with sugar and cream.
-The proportion of cream is very large, which gives it a mousse-like consistency.
+Here, the proportion of cream is very large, which creates a mousse-like consistency.
 The ice cream mass is frozen without stirring.
 The resulting fine crystalline structure is characteristic and so desired.
-You can use different Layers by freezing them one by one.
+One can use different Layers Build up by freezing them one after the other.

 Granite or granita

-It is similar to a Sorbet with larger ice crystals and therefore coarser.
+It is similar to a Sorbet with larger ice crystals and thus coarser.
 As a rule, it consists of Sugar, fruit and liquid.
-The mixture is placed in the freezer and stirred regularly with a fork.
-Only one fork is deliberately used here to create large ice crystals.
+The mass is placed in the freezer and stirred regularly with a fork.
+Here, only one fork is used on purpose, so that large ice crystals are formed.

 Other types of ice cream

 Consists, as the name suggests, mainly of Water.
-In addition Zochre and various flavoursand, where appropriate, also dyes.
+In addition Zochre and various flavours, possibly also colorants.
 Popsicles are very often water ice.
-It is usually produced industrially, but can also be produced very easily by yourself.
+It is usually produced industrially, but can also be very easy to make yourself.

 This type of ice cream is rather unknown in German-speaking countries.
 It is a Sorbet versionwho also Milk contains.
-This creates a lighter alternative to conventional milk ice cream and a creamier version to the widespread sorbet.
+This creates a lighter alternative to conventional milk ice cream and a creamier variant to the widespread sorbet.

 A final word of advice

-You should always be careful when "flavored ice cream." reads, for example Strawberry flavoured milk ice cream.
-You can probably already imagine that the taste here is mainly due to the addition of Flavours is achieved.
-Such an ice cream can, but does not have to contain any fruit components.
-Personally, I wouldn't touch that kind of ice cream.
+You should always be careful when "Ice cream with ... taste" reads, for example Strawberry flavoured milk ice cream.
+You can probably already think for yourself that here the taste is mainly due to the addition of Flavours is achieved.
+Such an ice cream can, but does not have to contain fruit ingredients.
+Personally, I would leave the fingers from such ice cream.

-I hope you will now find your way around the naming jungle of ice cream varieties more easily in the future.
+I hope you can now better find your way in the naming jungle of ice cream varieties in the future.